gongjian1981/SENG8091-Group/backgroup/README.md

 * Tools like Yelp and Google Maps exist, but they focus on reviews and navigation, not on local loyalty or rewards.
 * Apps like Ritual focus more on chains and don’t help small businesses enough.
 * There's no localized app tailored specifically for Waterloo.

+## Initial Requirements

+As small businesses in Waterloo face more competition, many of them feel frustrated.
+Big stores, online shopping, and food delivery apps are taking most of the customers.
+Small business owners find it hard to get noticed and keep people coming back.
+Even though many people want to support local shops, they don’t always know where to go.
+Right now, there isn’t one simple app or tool that helps people find and return to local businesses easily.